aguinaldoabbj/neovis-flask/README.md

 # flask-docker
-Running a basic flask app in docker
+Neovis (Neo4j graph DB visualizer) in a flask app running on docker.